peterclifton/movshrink/README.md

 ## About

-*movshrink* is a shell script that acts as a wrapper around the `ffmpeg` command line tool.
+*movshrink* is a shell script that acts as a wrapper around the `ffmpeg`[^1] command line tool.
 All the compression work is done by `ffmpeg`.
 The `movshrink` wrapper simply loops through any files it finds in the CWD with `.MOV` suffixes, passing them to `ffmpeg` with options configured such that a compressed `mp4` version of the original file will be created.
-The wrapper will then delete the original `.MOV` file.
+The wrapper will then delete the original `.MOV` file (if -x has been passed as the second command line argument)

-(ffmpeg)[https://ffmpeg.org/ffmpeg.html] is a universal media converter of [FFmpeg project](https://ffmpeg.org/)
+### License

+> Movshrink
+> Copyright (c) 2025 Peter Clifton
+> Movshrink is an Open Source project and it is licensed
+> under the GNU Public License v3 (GPLv3)
+> See the full [LICENSE](LICENSE) here

 ## Usage

+-  `$ movshrink`: Attempt to make compressed copies (mp4) of any files with .MOV suffix in the CWD
+-  `$ movshrink -u`: The same as above
+-  `$ movshrink -t`: The same as above but stop after 5 files have been compressed
+-  `$ movshrink -h`: print the help string
--  `$ movshrink`: Attempt to compress any files with .MOV suffix in the CWD.
-Original files will be deleted.
+-  `$ movshrink -u -x`: Attempt to make compressed copies (mp4) of any files with .MOV suffix in the CWD.
+Original (MOV) files will be *deleted*
--  `$ movshrink -t`: Attempt to compress files with .MOV suffix in the CWD, stop after 5 files have been compressed.
-Original files will be deleted.
+-  `$ movshrink -t -x`: Attempt to make compressed copies (mp4) of any files with .MOV suffix in the CWD.
+Original (MOV) files will be *deleted*.
+Stop after 5 iterations.

+## Caution

+Only this programme if all the following apply:

+a) You are happy to accept the risk of something going wrong that results in loss of your MOV files
+b) You understand that the quality of the compressed mp4 files will be lower than you original MOV files
+c) You have Reviewed the source code and PKGBUILD to make sure you understand and are happy with what they are going to do!

 ## TODO